Skip to main content Skip to footer

 Your NHS Pension is paid into your nominated bank account in equal amounts on the same day each month.

-Your payment date is on your award letter.
+You can find your payment date on your award letter.

-NHS pensions are subject to an annual increase which is based upon the consumer price index (CPI) as laid down by HM Treasury every year.
+NHS pensions are subject to an annual increase which is based upon the consumer price index (CPI) as provided by HM Treasury each year.

-The increase will be applied to your pension at the beginning of April in the new tax year.
+The annual increase will be applied to your pension at the start of April in line with the new tax year.

 You’ll receive an ‘advice of payment’, detailing your new rate and percentage increase in your April and May payments.

-You can also read our new frequently asked questions guide on pensions increase and P60s:
+You can also read our frequently asked questions guide (PDF:274KB) for information on pensions increase and P60s.

 HMRC tells us how much tax to deduct from your pension.